 The Company remains committed to supporting staff at this difficult time and will make all necessary arrangements to facilitate remote working.
 Human Resources will check in on staff members working remotely to ensure they are adjusting to new working arrangements.

-We urge you to follow current government guidelines and NOT to leave you home unless absolutely necessary.
+We urge you to follow current government guidelines and NOT to leave your home unless absolutely necessary.
 This is to help control the spread of COVID-19 (Coronavirus) and to save lives.

-If staff members have any queries regarding their employment conditions at this time, these should be directed to firstname.lastname@example.org
+If staff members have any queries regarding their employment conditions at this time, please email: email@example.com

 How do I continue my teaching?